rodvlopes/dixit-react/Readme.md

 ## TO DO

+* Remove button to cast vote for your own card
+* Detect websocket disconnection and reconnect
+* Deploy
+* Implement end of match condition
+* Recover last username
 * Deal with no more players allowed in the room (max limit)
+* Deny new players after game has started
 * User name must be unique among other users in the same room
-* Deal with page refresh: Reconnect to websocket/room and recover last username
+* -Highlight story teller card after reveal-